codefellows/seattle-javascript-401d30/curriculum/class-28/lab/README.md

 * Add a constructor and declare a state object
 * "state" should have "count" and "name" properties
 * Create a "handler" method that will take name as a parameter and updates the state with the given name and an increased count
-* Import a new "Form" component (created in the steps below later)
 * Render the "Form" component with a reference to the update method created above, via property
 * Create a new "Form" Component
 * Add a form element with a single field